 Once across the river at Ban Laem walk through the shops until you get to the street.
 Turn right and walk along the road past a school to the station.
 At this point, I was not alone as a small group of tourists were all headed to the same destination.
 The station is across a field on a path that can get wet in the rainy season.
 It is a small rural one track station.
 This is the train that will take you to Mae Klong.
 The fare to Mae Klong is ten baht (US 29 cents).

-Exploring Mae Klong There is not a lot to see and do in Mae Klong.
+Exploring Mae Klong There is not a lot to see and do in Mae Klong outside the market.
 What I would recommend is.:

 - Watch at least one train in and one train out